Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Dwyer-Kan equivalences for -spaces

 \begin{theorem} Let $X, Y \colon \Thetanop \rightarrow \SSets$ be $\Theta_n$-Segal spaces.
 A map $X \rightarrow Y$ is a Dwyer-Kan equivalence if and only if it is a weak equivalence in $\Theta_n\css$. \end{theorem}

-Proving this theorem using the same strategy as the analogous result for complete Segal spaces \cite[7.7]{rezk} would be a daunting task, although of interest for the constructions that would need to be made along the way.
+Proving this theorem using the same strategy as the analogous result for complete Segal spaces \cite[7.7]{rezk} seems challenging, although of interest for the constructions that would need to be made along the way.
 In that case, Rezk gives an explicit description of a fibrant replacement functor of a Segal space via a Dwyer-Kan equivalence.
-The higher categorical version of this construction seems quite difficult to produce.
+The higher categorical version of this construction seems quite difficult to produce, although it is being investigated for $n=2$ by Miika Tuominen.
 However, we can prove the above theorem more efficiently, using the fact that the analogous result is true in the context of complete Segal objects in $\Theta_{n-1}\css$.

 Consider the functor $d \colon \Delta \times \Theta_{n-1} \rightarrow \Theta_n$, given by $([m],c) \mapsto [m](c,\ldots, c)$.
 It induces the functor

 which has a right adjoint $d_*$ given by right Kan extension.